readium/architecture/other/lcp/README.md

 The r2-lcp-client library will:

-* check that the provider certificate was not expired when the license was last updated;
 * check the signature of the provider certificate using the embedded root certificate;
 * check that the provider certificate is not in the CRL;
+* check that the provider certificate was not expired when the license was last updated;
 * validate the signature of the license;
+* check the user key;
 * check the date rights.
 An LCP license handles a datetime start and datetime end, which must be compared with the system datetime.
 * return a "context" structure, to be used later in decryption calls.